athira-dot/Periodic_tight_binding_models/README.md

 # Eigen values of k-Toeplitz tridagonal matrices
-  This code provides a method to compute the eigen values of k-toeplitz matrix with less computational effort and more accuracy.Diagonal,upper diagonal and lower diagonal chains are given as input here.
+This code provides a method to compute the eigen values of k-toeplitz matrix with less computational effort and more accuracy.Eigen values of the k-toeplitz matrix is approximated using the chebyshev polynomials.Diagonal,upper diagonal and lower diagonal chains of the k-toeplitz matrix are given as the inputs in the code.
-  Our aim is to find eigen values of tridiagonal k-Toeplitz matrices .First, we reduce the characteristic equations of such matrices of increasing dimensions into a three-term polynomial recurrence relation with a k th order coefficient polynomial.
+First, we reduce the characteristic equations of such matrices of increasing dimensions into a three-term polynomial recurrence relation with a k th order coefficient polynomial.
 We establish existence of a limiting spectrum, nature of its convergence, and a continuous support along with at most 2k distinct points containing the limiting spectra.
 The k curves traced due to recurrence conditions on the